MicrosoftDocs/VBA-Docs/api/Access.AcWordCloudShape.md

 # AcWordCloudShape enumeration (Access)

-Specifies the shape for a Word Cloud Modern Chart
+Specifies the shape for a Word Cloud Modern Chart.

 |Name|Value|Description|
 |:-----|:-----|:-----|